-We estimate that our total expenses of the offering, excluding underwriting commissions, will be approximately \$270,000 and are payable by us.
+We estimate that our total expenses of the offering, including the reimbursement of all of the agents expenses inclusive all of the fees owed by them to their legal counsel, excluding underwriting commissions, will be approximately \$500,000 and are payable by us.
 We will pay all these expenses from the proceeds of the offering.
-We will also reimburse the agents for all of their expenses including all of the fees owed by them to their legal counsel.